German citizenship by descent: Guide for applicants abroad

 Step 4: Processing and queries

-Processing times at the BVA: 12 to 36 months.
-The BVA makes regular enquiries.
-Prompt responses - ideally within two to three weeks - will shorten the overall processing time.
-Submitting a complete application right from the start is the most effective way to avoid delays.
+Processing times at the BVA12 to 36 months.
+The BVA regularly requests further information.
+Prompt responses – ideally within two to three weeks – will shorten the overall processing time.
+Submitting a complete application from the outset is the most effective way to avoid delays.

 Step 5: Nationality card